serenorg/serendb/docs/rfcs/038-independent-compute-release.md

 Drawbacks:

 1. Helm releases work best if the workload is controlled by the Helm chart itself.
 Then you can have different deployment strategies like rolling update or canary or blue/green deployments.
-At Neon, the compute starts are controlled by control plane, so it makes it much more tricky.
+At SerenDB, the compute starts are controlled by control plane, so it makes it much more tricky.
 2. Releases visibility will suffer, i.e. instead of a nice table in the control plane and Admin UI, we would need to use `helm` cli and/or K8s UIs like K8sLens.